zachbrehm/mccall_lab/content/publication/sherina_2017/index.md

 url_slides: ''
 url_source: ''
 url_video: ''

+# Associated Projects (optional).
+#   Associate this publication with one or more of your projects.
+#   Simply enter your project's folder or file name without extension.
+#   E.g. `internal-project` references `content/project/internal-project/index.md`.
+#   Otherwise, set `projects: []`.
+projects:
+- qpcr

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.